FreeCodeCamp-Sacramento/javascript-challenges/README.md

 ---

-1. Given an array of numbers, find the largest value and console.log it using either a for-loop or a while-loop.
-Date (03/07/2018)
+**Given an array of numbers, find the largest value and console.log it using either a for-loop or a while-loop.
+(Date: 03/07/2018)**

 [Challenge](https://repl.it/@lebilly/find-the-largest-value-in-the-given-array)

 [Answer](https://jsfiddle.net/ccfcheng/a1co7gcg/16/)

+---

-2. Given an array of values, write a function that returns a reversed version of the array.
-It's a very simple problem, so I'm including 3 different levels of difficulty:
+**Given an array of values, write a function that returns a reversed version of the array.
+(Date: 03/08/2018)**

 Easy: Use a loop, and do not mutate the original array.